 Color is secondary to type, structure, and soundness and color should not play a roll in how much a Newfoundland dog costs.

 Acceptable Newfoundland Dog Colors in Canada

-According to the Candian Kennel Club, recognized colors of the Newfoundland are black and white & black (Landseer)
+According to the Candian Kennel Club, the recognized colors of Newfoundlands are black and white & black (Landseer)

-White markings on the chest, toes, and tip of tail are allowed.
+White markings on the chest, toes and tip of the tail are allowed.